Course Content: AQA English Language 7701/7702

 As this is an Option Block, there is no setting for A Level English Literature nor English Langauge and all students at all levels work within the same groups.
 This is supported through carefully differentiated delivery of the curriculum.

 - Homework is set in line with the School Homework Policy.
-At A Level English Literature the intended length of homework should normally be 5 hours per week.
+At A Level English Language the intended length of homework should normally be 5 hours per week

-- In addition, there is a high level of expectation that students continue to read widely for pleasure, use the school Theatre Club to develop their understanding of drama, explore journals and critics in the School Library and take part in lectures/visits arranged during the year.
+- In addition, there is a high level of expectation that students continue to read widely for pleasure, use the online resources to access articles on linguistics, explore journals and critics in the School Library and take part in lectures/visits arranged during the year

 - Encourage discussion about the course and the materials and texts they are reading